Submission

 Article Processing Charges

 ESJ is a self-sustained journal.
-Up to date, the publisher did not receive any grant or funding for publication.
-The low-level amount of article processing charges, APC serves only for covering the publication costs.
+To date, the publisher has not received any grant or funding for publication.
+With the low-level amount of article processing charges, APC serves only to cover the publication costs.

 Accepted papers are assessed an Article Processing Charge of 97 Euros (or USD equivalent).
 The Article Processing Charge supports operating costs, review management, website maintenance, archiving, and the printing of hard copies.